RaicyPinheiro/raicypinheiro/README.md

 ### Hi, I'm Raicy Pinheiro 👋

 - 👋 Hi.
 I'm Raicy.
-I'm majoring in Software Engineering at PUC Minas.
+I'm majoring in Computer Science at PUC Minas.
 - ⚡ I am currently honing my skills in backend and data science.
 - 💬 I'm learning, in case you see something wrong, feel free to contact me and help me improve.